 Interest rates are highly sensitive to many factors, including fiscal and monetary policies and domestic and international economic and political considerations, as well as other factors beyond our control.
 We are subject to interest rate risk in connection with our assets and our related financing obligations, including our borrowings under the Financing Agreements.
 We primarily originate or acquire floating rate mortgage assets and finance those assets with index-matched floating rate liabilities.
 As a result, we significantly reduce our exposure to changes in portfolio value and cash flow variability related to changes in interest rates.
-However, we regularly measure our exposure to interest rate risk and assess interest rate risk and manage our interest rate exposure on an ongoing basis by comparing our interest rate sensitive assets to our interest rate sensitive liabilities.
+However, we regularly measure our exposure to interest rate risk and assess interest rate rate rate sensitive liabilities.
 Based on that review, we determine whether or not we should enter into hedging transactions and derivative financial instruments, such as forward sale commitments and interest rate floors in order to mitigate our exposure to changes in interest rates.

 While hedging activities may mitigate our exposure to adverse fluctuations in interest rates, certain hedging transactions that we have entered into or may enter into in the future, such as interest rate swap agreements, may also limit our ability to participate in the benefits of lower interest rates with respect to our investments.
 In addition, there can be no assurance that we will be able to effectively hedge our interest rate risk.
+As of December 31, 2024, we did not have hedging or derivative financial instruments in place.